Hand Surgery Recertification Exam

 To be eligible for this exam, diplomates must:

-- Certification Status: Be certified by the ABS in hand surgery and meeting the requirements of Continuous Certification.
+- Certification Status: Be meeting the requirements of Continuous Certification.
 Certification may not be revoked.
-Current certification in general surgery is not required.
-Diplomates not meeting requirements cannot register for the exam until re-entry requirements are met.

-- Professional Activity: Be in the active practice and/or teaching and/or research and/or administrative activities relevant to hand surgery.
+- Professional Activity: Be in the active practice of hand surgery.
 If diplomates are providing care to hospitalized patients, they must hold practice privileges at an accredited health care institution.

 - Adhere to the ABS policy on Ethics and Professionalism.

-- Once your application is approved, you will be granted a maximum of 3 opportunities within a 5-year period to pass the examination.
+- You will be granted a maximum of 3 opportunities within a 5-year period to pass the examination.
 If you decide not to take the exam in a given year, it is a lost opportunity as the five-year limit is absolute.
 The 5-year exam admissibility period is independent of your certificate's expiration date.

 - During the five-year admissibility period, individuals who postponed or were unsuccessful will be contacted each year regarding the next exam.
 A new application is not necessary.